 Paris is most known for the ever-stunning La Tour Eiffel, and so of course its a popular location for photo sessions.
 Here are some options and advice to consider when choosing your Eiffel Tower location.
 Weather, time of day and time of year can all impact how the Eiffel Tower looks, including the different lenses I use throughout each photo session.

 Descriptions below, and in-order on the photo collage.

 - Trocadero – iconic with stunning views, but extremely crowded all day long.
-Only available early morings, and even then we would not be alone.
+Only available early mornings, and even then we would not be alone.
 Not ideal for proposals or for shy families or couples.
-We can still manage to get great shots, but we most often have to wait several minutes for another photographer to finish in order for us to get into a good spot.
+We can still manage to get great shots, but we most often have to wait several minutes for another photographer to finish for us to get into a good spot.

 - Seine Riverbank – works for mornings or evenings, not often too crowded.